-He is dressed both as a fisherman and a priest with both his hood and stola shown against the sea where he fished.
+His garments show him as a fisherman and a priest with both his hood and stola shown against the sea where he fished.
 He holds the shepherd’s staff with the first ambo from which Jesus preached, which was Peter’s boat.
 Also on the staff is planet earth, God’s sacred creation we call home.

 The carvings considered as a group: Because Christ is present in His own word in proclaiming the Gospel the carved figures of the saints Peter, Paul and the Evangelists are all directed towards the center of the Ambo.
-It is as if they are again listening to and reliving the truth and reality of Christ Jesus that because of them and through them the gift of the Holy Spirit continues to live in us in the Liturgy of the Word.Here are large photos including a bi-lingual (Eng/Span) description of the Ambo and all six saints A.Vonn Hartung_six saints wood carvings Six Carved Saints is a video of the artist explaining the symbolism of the six carvings.
+It is as if they are again listening to and reliving the truth and reality of Christ Jesus.
+Because of them and through them the gift of the Holy Spirit continues to live in us in the Liturgy of the Word.Here are large photos including a bi-lingual (Eng/Span) description of the Ambo and all six saints A.Vonn Hartung_six saints wood carvings Six Carved Saints is a video of the artist explaining the symbolism of the six carvings.

 Vonn, Your work is stunningly beautiful.
 St. Peter is so lifelike and emotional.
 You are indeed blest.
 St. Paul’s Church is fortunate.